vlfeat/matconvnet/doc/site/docs/pretrained.md

 >
 > 1. Images need to be pre-processed (resized and cropped) before
 >     being submitted to a CNN for evaluation.
 Even small differences
->     in the prepreocessing details can have a non-negligible effect
+>     in the preprocessing details can have a non-negligible effect
 >     on the results.
 >
 > 2. The example below shows how to evaluate a CNN, but does not